 Understanding Gutters: An Overview

-Before we delve into the specifics of gutter size, let’s understand gutters themselves.
+Before diving into the specifics of gutter size, let’s understand gutters themselves.
 Gutters are narrow channels installed along the eaves of a roof, responsible for collecting rainwater and directing it away from your home’s foundation.
 By doing so, gutters protect your siding, windows, doors, and landscaping from potential water-related damage.

 Now that we have a basic understanding of the purpose of gutters, let’s compare the two main contenders: 6-inch gutters and 5-inch gutters.